 We account for stock-based compensation expense pursuant to the provisions of SFAS No. 123R ("SFAS 123R"), Share-Based Payment, which requires that all share-based payments, including grants of employee stock options, be recognized as an expense in the accompanying condensed consolidated statements of income and comprehensive income based on their fair value over the vesting period, which is generally four years.
 The grant date fair value of our stock-based awards was determined using the Black-Scholes-Merton pricing model and a single option award approach.
 The weighted-average expected term for stock options granted was calculated using the simplified method in accordance with the provisions of SAB No. 107, Share-Based Payment, as we did not have sufficient historical option exercise behavior on which to estimate expected terms.
 The simplified method defines the expected term as the average of the contractual term and the vesting period of the stock option.
-We have estimated the volatility used as an input to the model based on an analysis of our stock price since our IPO in October 2006, as well as an analysis of similar public companies for which we have data.
+We have estimated the volatility used as an input to the model based on an analysis of our stock price since our initial public offering in October 2006, as well as an analysis of similar public companies for which we have data.
 We estimate our expected volatility using the weighted-average of: our implied volatility; our mean reversion volatility; and the mean reversion volatility of similar public companies for which we have data.
 We have used judgment in selecting these companies, as well as evaluating the available historical and implied volatility data for these companies.
 The assumptions used in calculating the fair value of stock-based payment awards represent management's best estimates, but these estimates involve inherent uncertainties and the application of management judgment.
 We will continue to use judgment in evaluating the expected term and volatility related to our own stock-based awards on a prospective basis, and incorporating these factors into the model.
 Changes in key assumptions will significantly impact the valuation of such instruments.

-During the three months ended March 31, 2007 and 2008, we recorded stock-based compensation expense totaling \$0.3 million and \$0.7 million, respectively, related to stock options, restricted stock awards and restricted stock units granted to employees.
+We recorded stock-based compensation expense totaling \$0.4 million and \$1.0 million during the three and nine months ended September 30, 2007, respectively, and \$1.0 million and \$2.6 million during the three and nine months ended September 30, 2008, respectively, related to stock options, restricted stock awards and restricted stock units granted to employees.
 Future stock-based compensation expense is dependent upon the fair value of each option at the date each option is granted and the number of awards issued and outstanding during each period.
 We expect stock-based compensation expense will increase in the future as the number of equity awards issued and outstanding increases.